Bhopal disaster: Acute effects

-The initial effects of exposure were coughing, severe eye irritation and a feeling of suffocation, burning in the respiratory tract, blepharospasm, breathlessness, stomach pains and vomiting.
-People awakened by these symptoms fled from the plant.
+The initial effects of exposure were coughing, severe eye irritation, a feeling of suffocation, burning in the respiratory tract, blepharospasm, breathlessness, stomach pains, and vomiting.
+People alerted by these symptoms fled from the plant.
 Those who ran inhaled more than those in vehicles.
-Owing to their height, children and other residents of shorter stature inhaled higher concentrations, as methyl isocyanate gas is approximately twice as dense as air and, therefore, in an open environment has a tendency to fall toward the ground.
+Owing to their height, children and other residents of shorter stature inhaled higher concentrations, as methyl isocyanate gas is approximately twice as dense as air and in an open environment has a tendency to fall toward the ground.

 Thousands of people had died by the following morning.
-Primary causes of deaths were choking, reflexogenic circulatory collapse and pulmonary oedema.
-Findings during autopsies revealed changes not only in the lungs but also cerebral oedema, tubular necrosis of the kidneys, fatty degeneration of the liver and necrotising enteritis.
-The individuals who did not die were exposed to cancers, blindness, loss of livelihood, and financial strain.
+Primary causes of deaths were choking, reflexogenic circulatory collapse, and pulmonary oedema.
+Findings during autopsies revealed changes not only in the lungs but also cerebral oedema, tubular necrosis of the kidneys, fatty degeneration of the liver, and necrotising enteritis.
+The individuals who did not die suffered from cancer, blindness, loss of livelihood, and financial strain.

 Gas cloud composition

-Apart from MIC, based on laboratory simulation conditions, the gas cloud most likely also contained chloroform, dichloromethane, hydrogen chloride, methylamine, dimethylamine, trimethylamine and carbon dioxide, that was either present in the tank or was produced in the storage tank when MIC, chloroform and water reacted.
+Apart from MIC, based on laboratory simulation conditions, the gas cloud most likely also contained chloroform, dichloromethane, hydrogen chloride, methylamine, dimethylamine, trimethylamine, and carbon dioxide that was either present in the tank or was produced in the storage tank when MIC, chloroform, and water reacted.
 The gas cloud, composed mainly of materials denser than air, stayed close to the ground and spread in a southeast direction affecting the nearby communities.
 The chemical reactions may have produced a liquid or solid aerosol.

 Laboratory investigations by CSIR and UCC scientists failed to demonstrate the presence of hydrogen cyanide.